-From my point of view, syntax is not the most strong part of Rust, but it’s the price I’m ready to pay for Rust’s features.
-Sometimes it’s over-verbose, especially when we talk about errors handling.
+From my point of view, the syntax is not the most strong part of Rust, but it’s the price I’m ready to pay for Rust’s features.
+Sometimes it’s over-verbose, especially when we talk about error handling.

 After some time I get used to new keywords.
-Initially I linked them with old terms I used to, and later I realized most of new terms are new for a reason, they bring new features into language and they don’t match one-to-one with old terms.
-Except “panic”.
-Ok, I know, it’s arguable thing, stay calm :)
+Initially, I linked them with old terms I used to, and later I realized most of the new terms are new for a reason, they bring new features into language and they don’t match one-to-one with old terms.
+Except for “panic”.
+Ok, I know, it’s an arguable thing, stay calm :)

-Also two things could improve Rust: named arguments and arguments with default value, there is an issue on github about it.
+Also, two things could improve Rust: named arguments and arguments with a default value, there is an issue on github about it.

-Absolutely best part of Rust is community.
-Friendly, civil and smart people, they helped me to solve a lot of my Rust issues and explained new things to me (thank you!).
-Authors of crates are responsive and ready to help and listen feedback.
-Rust itself evolving using RFCs, what allows community to make influence to Rust evolution.
+The absolutely best part of Rust is the community.
+Friendly, civil, and smart people, they helped me to solve a lot of my Rust issues and explained new things to me (thank you!).
+Authors of crates are responsive and ready to help and listen to feedback.
+Rust itself evolving using RFCs, which allows the community to influent Rust evolution.

-Rust has builtin mechanism for documentation, and all the creates I tried, have documentation.
-Often with examples, sometime with detailed explanations.
+Rust has a built-in mechanism for documentation, and all the creates I tried, have documentation.
+Often with examples, sometimes with detailed explanations.

 nginx config is pretty simple:

-Most tricky part for me was hashing passwords, solved by Scrypt module of Rust-Crypto.
+The most tricky part for me was hashing passwords, solved by the Scrypt module of Rust-Crypto.

-For developer, coming from dynamic languages, Rust compiler removes half of reasons for tests — private functions refactoring safety (compiler gives it for free).
-Second half is a mix of logic errors, public API safety and remote resources communication, such as databases, files and external APIs.
+For developers coming from dynamic languages, Rust compiler removes half of the reasons for tests — private functions refactoring safety (compiler gives it for free).
+The second half is a mix of logic errors, public API safety and remote resources communication, such as databases, files, and external APIs.
 Rust has builtin testing features, so you can just do it from start, without additional dependencies.

 Keep calm, avoid panics, don’t use unwrap (unwrap_or is ok) and your server will be very stable.
 I use println and redirect output to file, to create primitive logging, later I’m going to use something more smart and reliable.

-Declaration of nested structures is a pain — you can’t declare structure inside structure, so you need to declare separately all kinds of nested structures, and they nested structures, if such exists.
-With complex structures it takes a lot of code to describe JSON for them.
+Declaration of nested structures is a pain — you can’t declare structure inside a structure, so you need to declare separately all kinds of nested structures, and they nested structures if such exists.
+With complex structures, it takes a lot of code to describe JSON for them.
 Serde even has serde_codegen to help solve this issue.
-For simple structures all is pretty simple, and encoding is simple in both cases.
+For simple structures, all is pretty simple, and encoding is simple in both cases.

 I use beanstalkapp and this script after files update: